All Episodes

 Do you have people sniffing around your garbage?

-You know, I've had that happen, and uh occasionally.
+You know, I've had that happen occasionally.

-Want to go to the audio sound bites Dick Durbin last night on Paula's on now.
+Want to go to the audio soundbites?

 Late last year, President Bush said that the monitoring would exist exclusively with international calls.

-Embarrassingly wrong about this when she frames the question.
+She's totally wrong, embarrassingly wrong about this when she frames the question.

-But she then says, Is there any justification for this, Senator Durbin, in the overall war on terror?
+But she then says, is there any justification for this, Senator Durbin, in the overall war on terror?

 Of course.